kevinkenan/java-playground/docs/Example04.md

 Hiding is a different story.
 Java allows you to hide fields, nested classes, and static methods.
 Hiding static methods was discouraged in [Example 2, Hiding Static Methods in Java](http://www.0xc0deshop.com/2014/05/hiding-static-methods-in-java.html), so let's use instance fields here.

-The program below contains a simple hierarchy of three classes.
+The program (also on [GitHub](https://github.com/kevinkenan/java-playground/blob/master/src/main/java/Example04.java)) below contains a simple hierarchy of three classes.
 Each contains an instance field `s`.

     package kenan.java.playground.example04;